-The target profit formula above can be extended and rearranged using the formula for the gross margin percentage, to give the following formula.
+Furthermore the target profit formula above can be extended and rearranged using the formula for the gross margin percentage.

 Target Profit Formula Example

-Suppose a start up manufacturing business wants to target a profit of 15,000 in its financial projections.
-Its product sells for 15.00 and costs 6.75 to produce, and it has fixed costs of 60,000.
-The number of units it needs to sell to reach its target profit is given as follows.
+As an illustration, suppose a start up manufacturing business wants to target a profit of 15,000 in its financial projections.
+Additionally its product sells for 15.00 and costs 6.75 to produce, and it has fixed costs of 60,000.
+The number of units it needs to sell to reach its profit target is as follows.

 Units = (Fixed costs + Target profit) / (Selling Price - Cost) Units = (60,000 + 15,000) / (15.00 - 6.75) Units = 9,091

-So the business would need to sell 9,091 units in order to make the targeted profit of 15,000.
+So the business needs to sell 9,091 units in order to make the targeted profit of 15,000.

-As an example, suppose the business estimates the market in the first year will be 8,000 units and is has the production capacity to accommodate this.
-It decides that it can’t reduce the fixed costs or the production cost per unit, and needs to know the revised selling price to achieve the same target profit of 15,000.
-Using the formula the selling price can be calculated as follows.
+As an illustration, suppose the business estimates the market in the first year will be 8,000 units and is has the production capacity to accommodate this.
+Additionally it decides that it can’t reduce the fixed costs or the production cost per unit, and needs to know the revised selling price to achieve the same target profit of 15,000.
+So using the formula the selling price can be calculated as follows.

 Units = (Fixed costs + Target profit) / (Selling Price - Cost) 8,000 = (60,000 + 15,000) / (Selling price - 6.75) Selling price = 16.125